mozilla/releasewarrior/how-tos/setup-staging-release.md

 hg -R build/jamun push
 ```

 Optional: reset the staging tools repo using this <a href="../scripts/reset_tools.sh">script</a> to ensure you are using the same version as production.
-You'll have to update the script with the location of your key.

 ## Staging tools